 Clearly, WITTS makes some pretty wild claims.
 But what are claims without proof?
 Well, WITTS would love to prove to you that their technology is sound, provided you’ll make some pretty sizable donations to their sister group, Enlightened Technology.
 The plans alone cost $300, and the required training starts at $1,000 an hour.
 Yikes!

-Hope Girl and her husband found out about the WITTS quantum generator, somehow decided it was real, and decided to copy it without the help of WITTS and/or Jesus 2.0.
+Hope Girl’s stepfather found out about the WITTS quantum generator, somehow decided it was real, and decided to copy it without the help of WITTS and/or Jesus 2.0.
 Their new device would be called the Quantum Energy Generator, and Robitaille’s electrical expertise could bring this device to every corner of the world.

 But WITTS countered back, explaining on their page Identifying Counterfeits: